Married Couple Killed in Home Invasion with Son Fatally Stabbed 40-Plus Times as He Tried to Flee

 The Lindquists’ 21-year-old son, Matthew, was found dead five months later in a wooded area near their home.

-Additional suspects are being sought and “we anticipate more arrests,” Connecticut State Police Trooper First Kelly Grant tells PEOPLE.
+Additional suspects are being sought and “we anticipate more arrests,” Connecticut State Police Trooper First Class Kelly Grant tells PEOPLE.

 However, a motive in the triple homicide remains unclear, as does why Matthew’s remains went unrecovered for so long.
 Soon after the killings, and while he was still missing, Matthew was mistakenly identified as a person of interest in the case.